What is the difference between wet and dry food?

 Dry foods can be complete or complementary.
-A complete food is one which provides all the nutrients your pet will need.
-A complementary food needs to be fed alongside something else –for example a mixer biscuit, which needs to be fed alongside some wet food.
+The complete food is one which provides all the nutrients your pet will need.
+A complementary food needs to be fed alongside something else – for example, a mixer biscuit, which needs to be fed alongside some wet food.
 You can check on your pet food packet whether it’s complete or complementary.
 If you’re only feeding dry food, then it should be complete.

 It is also very important to make sure your pet has plenty of fresh water available when fed dry food, as they will not get the moisture from their food that they normally would.